quickapps/docs/en/designers/themes.rst

 Themes
 ######

-A theme is a unified set of design elements and color schemes that you can apply to your Web pages to give them a professional look.
+A theme is an unified set of design elements and color schemes that you can apply to your Web pages to give them a professional look.
 Using a theme is a quick and easy way to make sure your Web pages are visually consistent and appealing.

 QuickAppsCMS includes by default a `Frontend
 <http://en.wikipedia.org/wiki/Front_and_back_ends>`__ theme named ``Frontend``